Products in Stock

 How to Cut Composite Decking

-Embarking on a composite decking project?
+Embarking on a composite decking project but not sure what the best way to cut composite decking is?
 You’re in for a treat.
 These modern materials offer durability and low maintenance, but they do require some special handling when it comes to cutting.
-Don’t fret, though – with the right tools and techniques, you’ll be slicing through composite boards like a pro in no time.
-Let’s delve into the nitty-gritty of how to cut composite decking effectively and safely in your UK garden.
+Don’t fret, though – with the right tools and techniques, you’ll be cutting composite decking like a pro in no time.
+Let’s delve into the nitty-gritty of how to cut composite decking effectively and safely in your garden.

-Before you start making sawdust, it’s vital to have the right tools at your disposal.
+Before you start cutting composite decking, it’s vital to have the right tools at your disposal.
 Here’s what you’ll need:

 A circular saw, mitre saw, and jigsaw should cover most of your cutting needs.
-Each has its strengths, which we’ll explore shortly.
+Each has its strengths when it comes to cutting composite decking, which we’ll explore shortly.

-Opt for fine-toothed blades designed for cutting composite materials.
+Opt for fine-toothed blades designed for cutting composite decking .
 They’ll give you cleaner cuts and last longer.

 Measuring and Marking Tools